Contributing Writer: Madeleine Richey

 How can a service providing needles to drug users be good for our communities?
 Contrary to popular belief, syringe services programs do not promote drug use.
 The sole goal of the Allen County Syringe Services Program is to decrease the spread of Hepatitis C and HIV by removing infected needles from communities where they might circulate.
 However, the on-site assistance available to users visiting the syringe services program, such as wound care, treatment referrals, confidential HIV and Hepatitis C testing, and confidential addiction services counseling can provide a way out of addiction for those in need.

-For two years, Positive Resource Connection has been proud to host the Allen County Syringe Services Program and assist vulnerable members of our community with getting the resources they need.
-But it’s time for the program to move to a new address: the Health Department’s Specialty Services Building at 4817 New Haven Ave., Fort Wayne, IN 46803.
-“I’m proud that we had the ability to house it [syringe services program] for nearly two years and help get it established and going strong,” says Executive Director of Positive Resource Connection Jeff Markley.
+For two years, Positive Resource Connection had been proud to host the Allen County Syringe Services Program and assist vulnerable members of our community with getting the resources they need.
+In 2018, the program moved to a new address: the Health Department’s Specialty Services Building at 4817 New Haven Ave., Fort Wayne, IN 46803.
+“I’m proud that we had the ability to house [the syringe services program] for nearly two years and help get it established and going strong,” said Executive Director of Positive Resource Connection Jeff Markley during the program’s move.
 “It’s been a great collaborative project and has worked out really well for all involved.
 We will, of course, continue to promote it and support it as it goes through this transition.”

 How does it work?